25th Tennessee Infantry Regiment

 Descendants Roll Call

 If you are a descendant or family member of a soldier of the 25th Tennessee Infantry who served honorably at any time during the war and would like to be listed on the Descendants Roll Call, please send an e-mail by clicking the mail icon below.
-Type "25th TN" on the subject line and provide details in the message.
+Type "25th TN" on the subject line and provide other details in the message.
+Please find your ancestor or family member in the National Park Service Database (link shown below) and include such details as "company" and "rank out" in your message.
+This will greatly speed-up the posting of those soldiers who you wish to honor.
+Thank you.

 Not For Fame Or Reward